mesattila/GitHub_training/My-1st-Git-project.md

 - Clone the remote repository onto your own local computer using the git clone command and the SSH key.

 - Move into the cloned folder to proceed working into it.

+Branching:

+It is possible to make an 'alt, avoiding potential conflicts when collaborating:

+`git branch<Name>`.

+- To switch between branches:`git checkout` (also possible to go to an old commit this way)
+  - Moving in between branches also changes what you see in your folder!
+If you add files/change files in side branch, you will not see those in the master branch.
+Your folder constitutes a 'mirror' of the branch you are in.
+Branches should have a name that makes it clear what you are working on in that specific branch.
+  - Having a look at the branches you have made: `git branch` or `git branch --list`
+  - You can also see in which branch you are using `git status`